santoshv/voterdata/README.md

-# Code used to analyse dropped and new voter data between 2018 to 2020.
+# Code used to analyze dropped and new voter data between 2018 to 2020.

 Files needed to run the code: